osg-htc/docs/docs/worker-node/install-singularity.md

 - Ensure the host has [a supported operating system](/release/supported_platforms)
 - Obtain root access to the host
 - Prepare the [required Yum repositories](/common/yum)
-- A [CVMFS installation](/worker-node/install-cvmfs) for Singularity image distribution
+- A [CVMFS installation](/worker-node/install-cvmfs) for singularity image distribution

 Choosing Unprivileged vs Privileged Singularity
 -----------------------------------------------